-- All masonry must sit proud of the transition material to achieve the required definition. - All masonry must be applied to portions reflecting structural integrity.
-Floating masonry sections will not be permitted. - All masonry is to be taken to grade (within 2") in all cases. - Masonry is encouraged to return to the entry from the face of garage.
-Stone or brick may drop to porch height after the minimum 2' return. - For V3 (Estate Product) masonry will be required in large quantities covering 150 square feet on exposed elevations.
+- All masonry must sit proud of the transition material to achieve the required definition.
+Stone caps are highly encouraged. - All masonry must be applied to portions reflecting structural integrity.
+Floating masonry sections will not be permitted.

+- All masonry is to be taken to grade (within 2") in all cases. - Masonry is encouraged to return to the entry from the face of garage.
+Stone or brick may drop to porch height after the minimum 2' return.
+This detail will be required on corner lots, and any instances where the distance from the garage to the entry is excessive and untreated. - For V3 (Estate Product) masonry will be required in large quantities covering 150 square feet on exposed elevations.